octo-cli/octo-cli/docs/operations.md

 https://developer.github.com/v3/actions/workflow-runs/#get-a-workflow-run

 Gets a specific workflow run.
 Anyone with read access to the repository can use this endpoint.
+If the repository is private you must use an access token with the `repo` scope.
 GitHub Apps must have the `actions` permission to use this endpoint.

 ### parameters